drand/website/docs/blog/2023-09-06-distributed-key-generation.md

 ![Pirates around a map](./images/2023-09-06-dkg/pirates-map.png)

-One pirate proposes that Jack create copies of the map for each member.
+One pirate proposes that Jack creates a copy of the map for each member.
 But trust is a rare commodity among pirates.
 Instead, Sparrow devises a cunning plan: he divides the map into pieces, giving each pirate a fragment.
 This ensures that the treasure can only be located when enough of the pieces are together, making each piece of the puzzle indispensable.

 ![pirates sharing pieces of the map](./images/2023-09-06-dkg/pirate.gif)